diogofn1/Toronto-rental-market/README.md

 This project provides a data-driven approach to evaluating rental prices, offering insights that can help renters make informed decisions.
 The average price per square foot metric serves as a valuable benchmark for price evaluation across different neighborhoods.

-For an visual presentation of the project, visit: https://github.com/diogofn1/Toronto-rental-market/blob/main/Web%20Scrapping%20Project%20-%20Presentation.pdf.
+For a visual presentation of the project, visit: https://github.com/diogofn1/Toronto-rental-market/blob/main/Web%20Scrapping%20Project%20-%20Presentation.pdf.